About

 You have to be your own advocate!
 Unless you are paying attention to your symptoms and insist on getting a medical examination, your heart condition can go undiagnosed and, in the worst-case scenario, result in a heart attack.

 Despite the efforts to improve diagnosis and treatment of heart disease in women, we still encounter significant gaps in understanding how the disease starts and progresses, and how to best treat it.
-As a specialist in the management of heart disease I believe in working to develop the best tools to be able to identify it before it becomes a life-threatening problem, but more so, my philosophy is prevention.
-Prevention will always be better than treatment.
+As a specialist in the management of heart disease, I believe in working to develop the best tools to be able to identify it, before it becomes a life-threatening problem.
+My philosophy is early intervention.
+Early intervention will always be better than treatment.

 Heels vs Ties is my initial written effort to spread the word to all women.
 It is up to us how medical care is going to change in the future.
-Once you are able to recognize your risk factors and symptoms you can become your own advocate, and on that day you will be working together with many other women in closing the gender gap.
+Once you are able to recognize your risk factors and symptoms, you can become your own advocate.
+On that day, you will be working together with many other women in closing the gender gap.

 Every woman’s life matters.
 Some doctors are not aware of the differences, they are not aware of disparities in the care delivered to women (heels) vs. men (ties); or even of the different signs and symptoms of heart disease in women.